Combating Illegal File Sharing

 A. Mechanisms for Educating the Community

-• Account authentication.
-Illegal file sharing is addressed as part of the authentication process when students and/or employees are given access to campus email accounts.
+• Account provisioning.
+Illegal file sharing is addressed as part of the CalNet account provisioning process (via Terms of Service or SLA) when individuals are given initial access to campus online services.
 This comprises agreeing to acceptable use policies that address copyright law.

 • Informational websites.
-University of California system-wide websites advise students, campus staff, and the public about the University’s policies in this area, and have resources about file sharing.
-UC Berkeley has a central “Copyright Resources” site and Student Technology Services maintains a “Policies” website with links to pages regarding file sharing and copyright, minimum security requirements, and campus network policies.
+University of California system-wide websites advise students, campus employees, and the public about the University’s policies in this area, and have resources about file sharing.
+UC Berkeley has a central “Copyright Regulations and Resources” site and Student Technology Services maintains a “Policies” website with links to pages regarding file sharing and copyright, minimum security requirements, and campus network policies.
+The Library also provides extensive guidance around Copyright on their website.

 B. Annual Disclosure to Students